MatrixCodeDE/pixelframe/README.md

 Example:

     $ echo "SIZE" | nc pixelflut.example.com 1234
-    SIZE 800 600
+    > SIZE 1920 1080
+    $ echo "PX 100 200" | nc pixelflut.example.com 1234
+    > PX 100 200 f6a8c3
-    $ echo "PX 23 42 ff8000" | nc pixelflut.example.com 1234
+    $ echo "PX 710 80 fbba97" | nc pixelflut.example.com 1234
+    > PX Success
-    $ echo "PX 32 42" | nc pixelflut.example.com 1234
+    $ echo "PX 711 80 fbba97" | nc pixelflut.example.com 1234
-    PX 23 42 ff8000
+    > You are on cooldown for 21 milliseconds

 Anyway, due to a rewrite of the connection handler with a specific timeout, multiple commands seperated by `\n` are **not** supported.
-But the server will answer to invalid commands, even if you are on timeout.
+But the server will answer to invalid commands, even if you are on cooldown.

 ## Server
 ### Installation